folio-org/folio-org.github.io/demo-theme-cjt/index.md

 ## Some general TODO notes

 * The `_sass/folio*.scss` files will need tweaking.
-They are still as-is for the current "minima" theme.
+They are still mostly as-is for the current "minima" theme.
 Could also be interfering in some places.

 * Investigate other theme configuration abilities.